harrietrc/loadimpact-docs/jekyll/_includes/4.0/scripting-examples/correlation-form-hidden-input1.md

 import {sleep} from "k6";

 export default function() {

-    // Request page containing a form
+    // Request the page containing a form and save the response.
+This gives you access
+    //to the response object, `res`.
-    let res = http.get("https://test.loadimpact.com/my_messages.php");
+    let res = http.get("https://test.loadimpact.com/my_messages.php", {"responseType": "text"});

-    // Query the HTML for an input field named "redir" let elem = res.html().find('input[name=redir]');
+    // Query the HTML for an input field named "redir".
+We want the value or "redir" let elem = res.html().find('input[name=redir]');

-    // Get the value of the attribute "value" let val = elem.attr('value');
+    // Get the value of the attribute "value" and save it to a variable let val = elem.attr('value');

-    // Now you can use this extracted value in subsequent requests...
+    // Now you can concatenate this extracted value in subsequent requests that require it.
+    ...
+    // console.log() works when executing k6 scripts locally and is handy for debugging purposes console.log("The value of the hidden field redir is: " + val);

     sleep(1);
 }